anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

-This script plots the link layer packet sizes of the different message types seen in our [`comp` experiments][experiment types] as depicted in Figure 7 in our paper and stores them as SVG and PDF file in `DATAPATH`.
+This script plots the link layer packet sizes of the different message types seen in our [`comp` experiments][experiment types] as depicted in Figure 7 in our paper and stores them as SVG and PDF files in `DATAPATH`.
 It excludes, however, CoAP packets that were transferred block-wise and those that used the GET and POST method.
 We have [`plot_pkt_sizes_coap.py`](#plot_pkt_sizes_coappy) for that.